Children’s Feet & Growing Pains

 Growing Pains In The Knees (Osgood Schlatter Disease)

 When growing pains develop in the knees, it means that the tendon that comes down from the thighs and crosses the knee to attach at the top of the shin bone (tibia) has irritated the growth plate in the area, leading to growing pains at the knee.
-As this tendon is stretched when the knee is bent, any bending movements like squatting or running can bring on pain.
-This is medically known as Osgood Schlatter disease.
+As this tendon is stretched when the knee is bent, bending movements like squatting or running can bring on pain.
+This is medically known as Osgood-Schlatter disease.

 Learn More About Osgood Schlatter Disease Learn More About Osgood Schlatter Disease